mesosphere/etcd-top/README.md

 Request counts are fairly accurate, but still slightly lossy.

 Optionally, you can export HTTP latency metrics using prometheus by passing in `-prometheus-port=<port>`.
+This is not for long-term metric collection, and will die due to a memory leaks eventually.
 usage:
 ```
   -iface="eth0": interface for sniffing traffic on